accanto-systems/marketplace/docs/install-jumphost.md

 ![OpenStack Infrastructure](/docs/images/basic-openstack.PNG)

+* **Shared Region Infrastructure**: All VNFs deployed into this Openstack region attach to the same neutron management network and security groups.
+* **Shared Voice Infrastructure**: All VNFs in a particular VoIP network instances attach to the same voice and internal networks and security groups.
+* **VoIP Server Infrastructure**: Virtual machine and network ports that attach to shared networks for the VoIP server.
+* **GW Infrastructure**: Virtual machine and network ports that attach to shared networks for the gateway.

 ## Setup target virtual data centre and VIMs

-If you do not have an Openstack instance, a virtual sandbox can be setup on a bare metal machine by deploying an [NFVI underlay project](https://github.com/accanto-systems/nfvi-environment) or by installing a standard [DevStack environment](https://docs.openstack.org/devstack/latest/).
+You can use an existing Openstack region or create your own virtual Openstack instance on a bare metal machine by deploying an [NFVI underlay project](https://github.com/accanto-systems/nfvi-environment) or by installing a standard [DevStack environment](https://docs.openstack.org/devstack/latest/) instance.

+The single VIM tenant scenario relies on Openstack being configure with a public external network.
+If you have a different setup, e.g. a provider based public network, you may have to reconfigure the provided packages.

 ### Setup LM

-For this scenario LM must be reachable to/from Openstack public network.
+For this demonstration scenario LM must be reachable to/from Openstacks public network.

-If you are using LM AIO project to install LM, then follow the following [guide](/docs/install-AIO.md).
+If you are using the LM AIO project to install LM, then follow the following [guide](/docs/install-AIO.md).

 ### Configure locations in LM